tathan08/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+FirstImpressions is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+We help leaders to keep track of their team of relationship professionals’ strengths, along with their schedules.
+With FirstImpressions, no client request is too hard to handle as our system is able to search through multiple preferences, ensuring the perfect match for our customers.

 * Table of Contents
 {:toc}